mattmakai/fullstackpython.com/content/posts/190626-dev-led-sales-startups.markdown

 <div class="row talk"><div class="c6">
 <img src="/img/190626-dev-led-sales/36-q-a.jpg" width="100%" class="shot rnd outl" alt="Q&A slide.">
 </div><div class="c6"><p>
-That's all the slides for today so let's open it up for further questions.
-Again, my name is <a href="/about-author.html">Matt Makai</a>, I am a software developer at <a href="/twilio.html">Twilio</a> and the author of <a href="https://www.fullstackpython.com/">Full Stack Python</a>.
+That's all the prepared materials for today.
+Thank you very much.
+Again, my name is <a href="/about-author.html">Matt Makai</a>, I am a software developer at <a href="/twilio.html">Twilio</a> on the Developer Network and the creator of
+<a href="https://www.fullstackpython.com/">Full Stack Python</a>
+(<a href="https://github.com/mattmakai/fullstackpython.com">source code</a>).
 </p>
 </div></div>